 When You Don’t Need to Promote Your Business (20.06.2009)

-I have the necessary discipline of persevering even though I wasn’t happy with the results;
+I have the necessary discipline to persevere even though I wasn’t happy with the results;

 Other people do care about my vision over the world by commenting and linking back;

-I have the ability to express myself in English as well as in Romanian;
+I can express myself in English as well as in Romanian;

 I can gather and keep an audience.

-Of course, in time, I deleted many of the original posts, but a lot of those published in 2009-2010 I still consider such good evergreen articles, that trying to select just a few to recommend from the Archive is a chore in itself.
-Then, in September 2010, after one full year of monthly blogging (3-9 posts originally published every month), I took a break for half a year (while I lived in Belgium I had no time for blogging, then I had exams session at the masters’), which was pretty sad, because I had started to gather momentum, followers, and offer inspiration.
+Of course, in time, I deleted many original posts, but many were published in 2009-2010.
+However, I still consider such good evergreen articles that selecting just a few to recommend from the Archive is a chore.
+So then, in September 2010, after one full year of monthly blogging (3-9 posts published initially every month), I took a break for half a year (while I lived in Belgium, I had no time for blogging, then I had exams session at the masters’), which was pretty sad, because I had started to gather momentum, followers, and offer inspiration.

-It was only after that I understood that once I started to blog, I had to keep going, writing became understood a responsibility towards my readers.
+It was only after that I understood that once I started to blog, I had to keep going, and writing became an understood responsibility towards my readers.
 It wasn’t acceptable to just write on something whenever I liked and then not write anything for several weeks.
 One of the unpleasant effects of not publishing regularly is that I “lose” the readers who started following the blog.
-“Writer’s block” is not an excuse that you can use again and again time after time (annoying effect, right?).
-So there had to be a balance between my need for expression and the legitimate expectation of the readers to discover something new and worthwhile no matter if I was ready to publish something or not.
+“Writer’s block” is not an excuse that you can use repeatedly, time after time (annoying effect, right?).
+So there had to be a balance between my need for expression and the legitimate expectation of the readers to discover something new and worthwhile, whether I was ready to publish something or not.

-Another issue was that when, for example, I wanted to share a personal vision with a lot of emotion attached to it (either positive or negative), it was likely that at one point in the future I would no longer hold that point or that emotion.
-Reading again a few months after publishing made me think to myself:”What was I thinking?” and come with the answer: “I wasn’t”.
+Another issue was that when, for example, I wanted to share a personal vision with a lot of emotion attached to it (either positive or negative), it was likely that at one point in the future, I would no longer hold that point or that emotion.
+Rereading a few months after publishing made me think: “What was I thinking?” and came up with the answer: “I wasn’t.”
 This was one of the article types that a chief editor holds in check.
-Now, it wasn’t a tragedy that I was writing today something and then I was changing my mind, that happens to everyone over a long enough period of time.
-It really took me some time to learn on my own to focus more on writing evergreen articles.
+Now, it wasn’t a tragedy that I was writing something today, and then I was changing my mind; that happens to everyone over a long enough period.
+However, it took me some time to learn to focus more on writing evergreen articles.

-At the same time, I definitely got the impression that Romanians don’t really like to read other Romanians in English.
-In those years, I insisted on living in Romania, writing mostly for Romanians about Romanian realities… in English.
+At the same time, I felt that Romanians don’t like to read other Romanians in English.
+In those years, I insisted on living in Romania, mainly writing for Romanians about Romanian realities… in English.
 It was a little bit odd.
 I had to choose between:

-focusing on writing for a truly international audience and properly market for the USA and UK (the smart long-term bid)
+focusing on writing for a truly international audience and correctly marketing for the USA and UK (the smart long-term bid)

 focusing on writing in Romanian for Romanians (the short-sighted perspective)

-The latter was easier.
+The latter was more effortless.
 In retrospect, I regret not choosing the first one.
-So in the spring of 2011, I opened my first official Romanian blog (Discerne), where, in opposition to what I did on Analytic Vision, I developed a vision, a strategy, and some clearer structured topics to write series on.
-So I started to use that approach simultaneously for Discerne and Analytic Vision, although in time it became obvious that I was focusing more on Discerne and less on Analytic Vision.
-So that trend started to show as between November 2011-February 2012 I only published 3 posts on Analytic Vision, and between July-December 2013 zero posts (!).
-The whole abandonment of this blog culminated with only 3 posts published between April 2014-September 2016.
-Why was I was offering less and less content and value in English?
-Because it was easier for me to obtain results and offer value in Romanian.
+So in the spring of 2011, I opened my first official Romanian blog (Discerne), where, in opposition to what I did on Analytic Vision, I developed a vision, a strategy, and some more apparent structured topics to write a series on.
+So I started to use that approach simultaneously for Discerne and Analytic Vision.
+However, it became evident that I focused more on Discerne and less on Analytic Vision.
+So that trend started to show between November 2011-February 2012; I only published 3 posts on Analytic Vision, and between July-December 2013, zero posts (!).
+The complete abandonment of this blog culminated with only 3 posts published between April 2014-September 2016.
+Why was I offering less and less content and value in English?
+Because it was easier for me to obtain results and provide value in Romanian.

-Now, does that mean that I used Analytic Vision between 2009-2016 just as a stepping stone for my learning?
+Does that mean I used Analytic Vision between 2009-2016 as a stepping stone for my learning?
 Of course not.

 Here are thoughts from 30+ out of the tens of thousands of readers: Analytic Vision Readers Comment.
 Most of these were collected in the first 2 years of the blog.

 In 2012 (the second-best year according to statistics), there were 20 posts/pageviews per viewer.
-That means that on average, one visitor was going through at least 20 posts before leaving the blog.
+That means that, on average, one visitor went through at least 20 posts before leaving the blog.
 That is huge!

 I took care that more than 50 articles published on this blog got translated and published in Romanian because I considered them very valuable (and they usually got more views when published in Romanian).

-What did I accomplish or did well, at least in the beginning?
+What did I accomplish or do well, at least in the beginning?
 If you are blogging, how many apply for you?

-4. I made a habit out of using internal linking, besides adding a handmade archive.
+4. I habitually used internal linking besides adding a handmade archive.
 This proved to be a very good and measured practice on all my blogs and for all my clients and collaborators because it really increased visits to related articles.
-One of my motivations for starting to blog during my master’s degrees studies was to share ideas faster with several people at once so that I shouldn’t have to repeat myself again and again.
-In speaking, I had the habit of saying: “by the way, if you’re interested in this, then you might also consider…”, so adding manual internal linking came naturally, it wasn’t because I didn’t know it was also being done automatically.
+One of my motivations for starting to blog during my master’s degree studies was to share ideas faster with several people so that I wouldn’t have to repeat myself again and again.
+In speaking, I had the habit of saying: “by the way, if you’re interested in this, then you might also consider…” so adding manual internal linking came naturally; it wasn’t because I didn’t know it was also being done automatically.
 Au contraire.

-5. I enjoyed all the benefits having this blog offered me: invitations to events, free participation at some other events, being chosen to speak in front of certain people, a lot of useful feedback (otherwise paid), getting to know some very special people, free training, free consulting, books and visibility for my personal brand.
-Actually, it became such an integrated part of my life, that I can’t actually capitalize on its benefits, because I can’t imagine how my life would have looked without it.
+5. I enjoyed all the benefits having this blog offered me: invitations to events, free participation in some other circumstances, being chosen to speak in front of certain people, a lot of useful feedback (otherwise paid), getting to know some very special people, free training, free consulting, books and visibility for my personal brand.
+It has become such an integrated part of my life that I can’t capitalize on its benefits because I can’t imagine how my life would have looked without it.

 What did I do wrong in the beginning?

-1. I didn’t have an editorial plan or a clear list of topics and I didn’t plan to publish on a constant calendar, that would ensure something got published no matter how I felt.
-Although the visitors were reading several posts when they arrived, they didn’t know what or when to expect next, so quality without consistency doesn’t read well with followers.
+1. I didn’t have an editorial plan or a clear list of topics, and I didn’t plan to publish on a constant calendar that would ensure something got published no matter how I felt.
+Although the visitors read several posts when they arrived, they didn’t know what or when to expect next, so quality without consistency doesn’t read well with followers.

 3. I got satisfied with little, such as Analytic Vision performing better in the Zelist than 86.57 % of the Romanian blogs.
-In retrospect, what seemed like little wins should have actually been much better much faster.
+In retrospect, what seemed like little wins should have been much better and faster.

 4. Once a reader, always a reader?
 Just because a user subscribed as a follower to the newsletter?
-I hallucinated that a reader reads my blog because it was interesting or they liked some of the styles of my writing, neglecting the importance of proper marketing.
-So as I was spending more and more time on writing rather than marketing, I was growing more and more frustrated by the results.
+I hallucinated that a reader read my blog because it was interesting or they liked some of my writing styles, neglecting the importance of proper marketing.
+So as I was spending more and more time on writing rather than marketing, I was becoming increasingly frustrated by the results.

-5. In retrospect, another error was launching and then abandoning the 3rd blog, Debug Your Mind.
-Every blog you launch requires constant work.
-Niching is good if you can keep up with all the niches at the same time.
-Which is why next I’m delving into…
+5. In retrospect, another error was launching and abandoning the 3rd blog, Debug Your Mind.
+Every blog you throw requires constant work.
+Niching is good if you can keep up with all the niches simultaneously.
+This is why next I’m delving into…

 What is Debug Your Mind all about?